 How Falling Snow and Ice Wreaks HVAC Havoc

 To be honest, even the ‘normal’ ice buildup on heat pumps and HVAC systems is somewhat rare.
 This is due mainly to the fact that the units are manufactured to account for this moisture freezing with an automatic defrost setting.
 When an ice buildup is detected the unit switches to a heat-distribution mode that melts the ice off the coils, all while backup heat keeps the house warm.
 It generally only takes 30 minutes for the defroster to do its job, but it needs airflow to do so.
 When the snow has built up around the outdoor unit and ice has formed on top of the HVAC components can’t breathe and that defrost cycle doesn’t work – thus raising electricity usage, but more importantly putting incredible wear on the entire system.

 Could it Cause Legitimate Damage to the HVAC System?

 As far as physical damage to the outside units, most of the components are designed to withstand the elements in year-round exposure.
 It’s still possible for snow and ice to build up on the aluminum fan and coil fins and bend them, which would cause loud sounds while operating and will eventually bust the fins.
-Also, when components have to work twice as hard with a limited air flow, they end up short circuiting and burning out faster than expected.
+Also, when components have to work twice as hard with limited airflow, they end up short-circuiting and burning out faster than expected.

 Snow and Ice Maintenance